vannguyengd/gooddata-ui/docs/18_dashboard_component.md

 ## Improving performance

-To find out more about how to improve performance of the Dashboard component, visit [Tips on performance improvements](30_tips__improve_performance.md).
+To find out more about how to improve the performance of the Dashboard component, visit [Tips on performance improvements](30_tips__improve_performance.md).